Scenic valley view of snow-covered mountains and village in Val d'Isère ski area.

 Most of the early partying happens in the famous Folie Douce at the top of La Daille gondola, which has since opened more branches in Val Thorens, Meribel, Alpe d’Huez and Megeve.
 Thursday and Friday afternoons are when it’s at its best.

 Cocorico is an apres-ski bar on the piste at the Rond Point, and has stolen some of the thunder from the Folie Douce in recent years.
 It has live music and attracts homeward-bound skiers.
-It’s advantage over its much more famous rival is that you can fall out of the bar into a bus when it’s time to rush home and bathe before dinner.
+The advantage over its much more famous rival is that you can fall out of the bar into a bus when it’s time to rush home and freshen up before dinner.

 Wine bars and hotels for cocktails

 The old standby is the bar of the Blizzard Hotel, where it’s said you might run into French film stars.
 Then there’s Le Jack lounge bar at the Aigle des Neiges hotel.
-A bit bling with its cow-hide seats – but it’s still nice and spacious.
-The lounge bar in the Avenue Lodge Hotel on the high street has a cool interior and is a good place for a G&T. The bar at Les Barmes de l’Ours is a bit of a hike out from the middle of town, but a stylish place…and you might bump into the celebrities who stay here because it’s more private and than the high street hotels.
+It’s a bit bling with its cow-hide seats – but it’s still lovely and spacious.
+The lounge bar in the Avenue Lodge Hotel on the high street has a cool interior and is a good place for a G&T. The bar at Les Barmes de l’Ours is a bit of a hike out from the middle of town.
+Still, it’s a stylish place…and you might bump into the celebrities who stay here because it’s more private than the high street hotels.

-Val’s non-ski activities include watersports at the Centre Aquasportif, which also has a spa, climbing wall and gym.
-There is dog-sledding, and ice-driving at the Circuit de Glace where you can learn how to control a spin on an icy mountain road at 40mph.
+Val d’Iseres’s non-ski activities include watersports at the Centre Aquasportif, which has a spa, climbing wall and gym.
+There is dog-sledding, ice-floating (wear a wetsuit and the ice is broken for you), and ice-climbing.

 About the author